 WHAT'S THE CORRECT DAILY HYDRATION?

 Sufficient daily hydration will help you stay strong and healthy before, during, and after exercise.
-The goal should be 13.7 cl of water per pound of bodyweight, in addition to the average half a litre per hour you should drink during exercise.
+The goal should be 13,7 cl of water per 450 g of body weight, in addition to the average half a litre per hour you should drink during exercise.
 Coffee and tea can also be part of your daily fluid intake, but the vast majority of it should come from pure, clean water.
 For a full electrolytic and mineral top-up, take a look at our Hammer Sports Drinks!